Ryan-Fitzgerald-9/NFL-Team-Tracker/README.md

 # NFL-Team-Tracker

-NFL Team Tracker is a mock app where you can keep updates on your favorite team, for this demo I created a page for the New England Ptriots (25 players from the offense).
+NFL Team Tracker is a mock app where you can keep updates on your favorite team, for this demo I created a page for the New England Patriots (25 players from the offense).

 ![Screenshot of the Roster page](assets/tracker-page.png)